Molecular Hamiltonian: Harmonic nuclear motion Hamiltonian

-The corresponding Schrödinger equation is easily solved, it factorizes into 3N − 6 equations for one-dimensional harmonic oscillators.
+The corresponding Schrödinger equation is easily solved; it factorizes into 3N − 6 equations for one-dimensional harmonic oscillators.
 The main effort in this approximate solution of the nuclear motion Schrödinger equation is the computation of the Hessian F of V and its diagonalization.

 This approximation to the nuclear motion problem, described in 3N mass-weighted Cartesian coordinates, became standard in quantum chemistry, since the days (1980s-1990s) that algorithms for accurate computations of the Hessian F became available.
 Apart from the harmonic approximation, it has as a further deficiency that the external (rotational and translational) motions of the molecule are not accounted for.
 They are accounted for in a rovibrational Hamiltonian that sometimes is called Watson's Hamiltonian.

 Watson's nuclear motion Hamiltonian

 In order to obtain a Hamiltonian for external (translation and rotation) motions coupled to the internal (vibrational) motions, it is common to return at this point to classical mechanics and to formulate the classical kinetic energy corresponding to these motions of the nuclei.
 Classically it is easy to separate the translational—center of mass—motion from the other motions.
 However, the separation of the rotational from the vibrational motion is more difficult and is not completely possible.
-This ro-vibrational separation was first achieved by Eckart in 1935 by imposing by what is now known as Eckart conditions.
+This ro-vibrational separation was first achieved by Eckart in 1935 by imposing what is now known as Eckart conditions.
 Since the problem is described in a frame (an "Eckart" frame) that rotates with the molecule, and hence is a non-inertial frame, energies associated with the fictitious forces: centrifugal and Coriolis force appear in the kinetic energy.